Start an Application

 Excerpts of all scores of Julian Cochran’s works as well as recordings of selected compositions can be found HERE.

-The performances are evaluated by the Jury consisting of outstanding pianists and pedagogues – (TBA).
+The performances are evaluated by the Jury consisting of prominent, award-winning musicians who do not communicate between one another – so far, these have included Dina Yoffe, Tobias Koch, Yejin Gil, Stuart Isacoff, Roberto Prosseda, Jacob Shaw, Gil Sullivan, Krzysztof Jabłoński, and Kevin Kenner.
 Moreover, not only do they assign scores, but they also provide written feedback for every participant, as one of the core assumptions of the Competition is to provide the contestants with an opportunity to develop.
-Each participant is also offered a one-on-one online conversation with the Jury member of their choice.
+Each participant is also offered a Zoom conversation with the Jury member of their choice.

 WHAT HAPPENS AFTER I APPLY?